crguezl/sinatra-up-and-running-blog/README.md

      4- `git push origin master`

-     5- Visit `localhost:4567/` and then the modified article in the web browser
+     5- Visit `localhost:4567/` and then the modified article in the web browser.
+Of course use another port

 * TODO: Click "reload" to produce the "reload" (git pull origin master and subsequent update)